Natural width of the superconducting transition in epitaxial TiN films: Resistive transition and superconducting fluctuations

-We also estimate the MT and DOS contributions for comparison with the experimental data for TiN films.
-It was shown in Ref.~\cite{Saveskul} that a small amount of surface magnetic disorder suppresses superconductivity at smaller film thicknesses.
-Using the Abrikosov-Gorkov theory~\cite{AG61} we estimate the spin-flip scattering time $\tau_\mathrm{s} = 6$\,ps for sample B1.
-This value of $\tau_\mathrm{s}$ is the shortest time in comparison to inelastic scattering processes, which also contribute to $\tau_{\phi}$ in the MT term. \autoref{figure_num_2}(b) shows the $R(T)$ dependence for B1 in comparison with the sum of AL, MT, and DOS corrections to conductivity (the magenta-color dash-dotted line).
-One can see that MT and DOS terms provide minor adjustments to the AL term.

-The deviation of the fluctuation conductivity from the AL term close to $T_\mathrm{c0}$ is usually attributed to the onset of critical fluctuations~\cite{Larkinlate2005}.
-The temperature range, at which the critical fluctuations dominate is usually quantified by the Ginzburg-Levanyuk parameter.
-Generally, the Ginsburg-Levanyuk number $Gi$ is defined as (see Eq.
-(2.87) in~\cite{Larkinlate2005}):
+The deviation of the fluctuation conductivity from the AL value near $T_\mathrm{c0}$ is typically associated with the onset of critical fluctuations~\cite{Larkinlate2005}.
+The temperature range where critical fluctuations dominate is usually quantified using the Ginzburg-Levanyuk parameter.
+Typically, the Ginsburg-Levanyuk number $Gi$ is defined as (see equation~(2.87) in~\cite{Larkinlate2005}):